Skip to main content

 Why DIYing Your Estate Plan Isn’t a Great Approach

 Our North Kingstown estate planning team at McCarthy Law, LLC truly respect the goals of thrift and efficiency.
 Yet, we also understand how consequential the execution of an estate plan can be.
-Don’t be tempted to cut corners by crafting an estate plan yourself or by consulting potentially inaccurate online resources.
+Don’t be tempted to cut corners by crafting an estate plan yourself or by discovery calling potentially inaccurate online resources.
 Allow us to help you protect your wishes in the event of your death or incapacitation.
 The stakes are simply too high to leave room for mistakes.

 Philosophy

-Samantha McCarthy, Esq. founded the firm carrying her name, after she came to know and love Rhode Island.
+Samantha McCarthy Jarvis, Esq. founded the firm carrying her name, after she came to know and love Rhode Island.
 She developed a passion for both estate planning and elder law after watching her grandfather, who had multiple sclerosis.
 She began to work with the disabled and saw how often poor or no estate planning left families devastated.
 She founded her law firm determined to make a positive difference for her clients.
 That vision guides her every decision.
 McCarthy’s is also licensed in the state of Massachusetts.

 Digital Estate Planning Considerations